shaal/emulsify-umami/web/themes/custom/emulsify_umami/README.md

 See [Orientation](https://github.com/fourkitchens/emulsify_umami/wiki/Orientation)

-We have a [series of videos](https://www.youtube.com/playlist?list=PLO9S6JjNqWsGMQLDfE8Ekt0ryrGa3g4km) for you to learn more about emulsify_umami_umami.
+We have a [series of videos](https://www.youtube.com/playlist?list=PLO9S6JjNqWsGMQLDfE8Ekt0ryrGa3g4km) for you to learn more about emulsify_umami.

 #### For Designers (Prototyping)